 If your party is at night, make sure all pathways and danger areas, like around grills, are safely lit.

 Give the patio furniture, grill, and prep areas the same kind of attention.
 Mow the lawn, pull the weeds and plant a few flowers to make the scene look inviting.

 Timing Is Everything

-Scheduling a get-together too early in the day means some people won’t be able to make it.
+Scheduling your outdoor event too early in the day means some people won’t be able to make it.
 Plus, the host and anyone helping with preparations will also have to get up early to get things ready.

 Likewise, an evening soiree won’t appeal to some of them, and a long day of prepping will leave everyone exhausted.

 Somewhere in the middle of the afternoon might be the sweet spot.
 It allows them time to take care of last-minute cooking and prep work, and maybe even a little quiet time to mentally prepare for the event.
 Since it’s still early in the day, it won’t be a huge bother to the neighbors while it’s going on.